Instrument Insight

 • Soak a clean piece of microfiber cloth in hot water and soap solution.
 Make sure that the cloth you have taken is white.

 • However, bring out the cloth after dipping that in the liquid for a few seconds.
 Get rid of any extra water from the cloth by twisting it.
-You have to ensure that the cloth is not so wet that water from the cloth enters between the keys and damage them forever.
+You have to ensure that the cloth is not so wet that water from the cloth enters between the keys and damages them forever.
 So, using just a damp cloth is ideal for cleaning the piano keys.

 • Now, start cleaning the piano with the white keys in a brushing motion.
 Do not rub the cloth abruptly or press hard on the keys.
-Be gentle while you clean the keys on by one.
+Be gentle while you clean the keys one by one.
 While you stroke the keys with the cloth in a brushing motion, make sure that you clean the keys following the back-to-front method and not a side-to-side method.
 If you adopt the side-to-side bruising method, there is a possibility of moisture and dirt getting transformed between the keys.
-Also, make sure that you are not wiping the keys from backwards.
+Also, make sure that you are not wiping the keys from backward.

 • When it comes to cleaning the black keys, take another microfiber polishing cloth and stroke gently by going from back to front.